- Scheduling Across Applications

 true.
 For instance, you may do so

-In YARN mode, start the shuffle service on each
+In YARN mode, follow the instructions here.

 All other relevant configurations are optional and under the

 At a high level, Spark should relinquish executors when they are no longer used and acquire executors when they are needed.
 Since there is no definitive way to predict whether an executor that is about to be removed will run a task in the near future, or whether a new executor that is about to be added will actually be idle, we need a set of heuristics to determine when to remove and request executors.

 A Spark application with dynamic allocation enabled requests additional executors when it has pending tasks waiting to be scheduled.
 This condition necessarily implies that the existing set of executors is insufficient to simultaneously saturate all tasks that have been submitted but not yet finished.

 Spark requests executors in rounds.
 The actual request is triggered when there have been pending

 of pending tasks persists.
 Additionally, the number of executors requested in each round increases